Phenindione - an anticoagulant

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack of tablets and any additional information you have been given by your doctor.
 These will give you more information about phenindione and will provide you with a full list of the side-effects which you may experience from taking it.

 - Take phenindione once a day, exactly as you have been advised by your doctor or anticoagulant clinic.
 You should aim to take phenindione at the same time each day.
 This will help keep the levels of the medicine in your blood steady and will also help you to avoid missing any doses.
 Your doctor will tell you how many tablets to take for each dose.
-Phenindione tablets are available in three different strengths: 10 mg, 25 mg and 50 mg.
+Phenindione tablets are available in two different strengths: 10 mg and 25 mg.
 Your dose may be made up of more than one strength of tablet.
 Swallow the tablet(s) with a drink of water.

 - If you forget to take a dose at your usual time, you can take it as soon as you remember if it is still within two or three hours of your usual time.
 If you do not remember until after this time, do not take the missed dose but do remember to take your next dose when it is due.
 Never take two doses together to make up for a forgotten dose, and remember to let your doctor know about any missed doses when you next have your blood test.

 - Continue to take phenindione tablets regularly until your doctor tells you to stop.
 A course of treatment typically lasts from six weeks to three months, although some people may be advised to continue taking the tablets long-term.

 - You may be given a yellow 'Oral Anticoagulant Therapy' booklet; please read this carefully as it gives you important information, such as when you should contact a doctor for advice.
 You will also be given an 'Anticoagulant Alert Card' which you should carry with you at all times.
 In case of an emergency, a doctor will need to know that you are taking phenindione.